-By educating the community about prevention, intervention and treatment, The CAC Houston is addressing the devastating reality of child sexual abuse.
+By educating the community about prevention, intervention and treatment, The CAC is addressing the devastating reality of child sexual abuse.
 We all want to believe that our children are safe and that we can protect them from harm, but child sexual abuse is real, and recovery begins with the truth.
-Use the resources in this section to arm yourself with the education, resources and facts about child abuse to help stop the hurt and heal the child.
+Use the resources in this section to educate yourself with the facts about child abuse to protect children, heal families, and prevent child sexual abuse and sex trafficking.

 Check out the resources below and feel free to contact The CAC with any questions or comments.